Vincenzo Lunardi

-Vincenzo Lunardi (11 January 1754 in Lucca – 1 August 1806 in Lisbon) was a pioneering Italian aeronaut, born in Lucca.
+Vincenzo Lunardi (11 January 1754 – 1 August 1806) was a pioneering Italian aeronaut, born in Lucca.

 Ascents in England

 Vincenzo Lunardi's family were of minor Tuscan nobility from Lucca, and his father had married late in life.
 Vincenzo was one of three children.
 He travelled in France in his early years before being called home, where he was put into the diplomatic service.

 Vincenzo Lunardi came to England as Secretary to Prince Caramanico, the Neapolitan Ambassador.